 Now is the time to take concrete steps to establish an estate plan.
 It's also a good idea to think about what could happen before your death, in case you become unable to handle your own affairs or would just appreciate some help from a trusted family member or friend.

-If you don’t have a simple will, get one.
-They’re not hard to create, and many people feel comfortable doing it themselves, with a product like Nolo’s WillMaker Plus software or online.
+If you don't have a simple will, get one.
+They're not hard to create, and many people feel comfortable doing it themselves, with a reputable product like Quicken WillMaker & Trust.
 Both offer a simple interview format and lots of plain-English help along the way.
 If you have a complicated family situation or unusual assets, contact an estate planning lawyer for advice.

 If you have children under 18, name a personal guardian for them in your will.
 If both you and the other parent were unavailable, the local court would follow your wishes and appoint this person (absent a good reason not to) as guardian, to raise the children.
 It's rarely easy to pick a guardian; for helpful suggestions, see "Naming a Guardian for Your Child: Problems and Solutions."